KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework13.md

     The King Chicken Theorem means that if the player with the most victories is defeated by another player x, then at least he/she defeats some third player that defeats x.
 In this sense, the player with the most victories has some sort of bragging rights over every other player.
 Unfortunately, as Figure 10.11 illustrates, there can be many other players with such bragging rights, even some with fewer victories.

     - This is true.
 If there are $n$ chickens and and there exist a chicken $a$ that has the maximum out-degree of $n - 1$.
-Then $a$ is a exclusive or the only king-chicken because no other chicken can have an edge pointing back at chicken $a$. $\checkmark$
+Then chicken $a$ is a exclusive or the only king-chicken because no other chicken can have an edge directed back at chicken $a$. $\checkmark$

 ---
 ---